 At BSU, everyone has the right to use restrooms on campus that are consistent with their gender identity as long as the facilities are used for their intended purpose.

-BSU also has 75 single occupancy restrooms that are gender inclusive which means that people of all gender identities may use these restrooms.
+BSU also has 79 single occupancy restrooms that are gender inclusive which means that people of all gender identities may use these restrooms.
 BSU has made a commitment to adding at least one gender inclusive single occupancy restroom (GISOR) in every new and significantly renovated building.
-You can download a list of current GI SORs locations on campus.
+You can download a list of current GISOR locations on campus.

 First Name in Use, Gender Identity, and Pronouns in Use

-Informed by the overarching priority of student success for all students, BSU is committed to promoting a safe, welcoming, and diverse campus climate in which to learn and work.
 As part of the University’s values of equity and inclusion, BSU is proud to offer students, faculty/librarians, administrators, staff, and alumnx the option to indicate their First Name in Use, Gender Identity, and Pronouns in Use.
+BSU students who opt in will have their names and pronouns they use displayed wherever legal name is not required (e.g., BSU identification card, email address, class rosters, and more.

 Alumnx is a gender free way to refer to alumni